-Reasons to “Unretire”
+Reasons to “Unretire”:

 – Something Old.
 As mentioned earlier, some former retirees still have a lot of ideas to contribute in their field of choice.
 Many take on consultant roles or short-term contracting stints to share their ideas and experience while avoiding the 9-to-5 grind.
-And some employers have created encore career paths for retirees to retain and share that expertise with younger employees.
+Some employers have created encore career paths for retirees to retain and share that expertise with younger employees.

 – Something New.
 Energetic retirees may want to try something new, or perhaps start a small business.
 In fact, almost a third of former retirees are now self-employed, spending about 21 hours a week nurturing their fledgling businesses.

 – A source of strength.
 As Canadians are living longer, healthier lives, it may make sense to continue working while you’re in good health.
 Many people derive a sense of well-being from their work and enjoy the physical and intellectual stimulation that comes along with it.
-And, using your brain while interacting with others can be extremely beneficial to your overall health and happiness.
+Using your brain while interacting with others can be extremely beneficial to your overall health and happiness.
 Research from the Stanford Center on Longevity shows that continuing to work can lead to better cognitive function.

 – Coffer Filler.
 Planning for retirement means accounting for market gyrations and inflation, but of course, you can’t predict everything.
 To create some padding in your retirement coffers, you may want to consider going back to work.
 Doing so could allow your nest egg time to recover and, hopefully, compound over time.
-Even if you plan a careful and sustainable withdrawal strategy, you may still overspend if something unexpected comes your way, and extra income can help you stay on track.
+Even if you plan a careful and sustainable withdrawal strategy, you may still overspend if something unexpected comes your way.
+Extra income can help you stay on track.
 For a lot of people, working longer makes it possible to add to their savings and maintain their quality of life.

 – Savings.
 In most cases, you should also be able to contribute to an employer-sponsored qualified retirement plan (subject to contribution limits) as long as you’re working.